 What is penetration testing?

-Penetration testing is a simulated cyber attack where professional ethical hackers break into corporate networks to find weaknesses ... before attackers do.
+Penetration testing (or pentesting) is a simulated cyber attack where professional ethical hackers break into corporate networks to find weaknesses ... before attackers do.

 It's like in the movie Sneakers, where hacker-consultants break into your corporate networks to find weaknesses before attackers do.
 It’s a simulated cyber attack where the pentester or ethical hacker uses the tools and techniques available to malicious hackers.